SussyS3th/WHSTechNotes/journal.md

 | Fiona      | Gado Gado       | Creme Brulee |
 | Tobias      | Shrimp Ceviche       | French Apple Cake |
 | Leanne      | Beef Wellington       | Raspberry Tiramisu |

+# November 3, 2025
+When the Supplemental Nutrition Assistance Program run out of funding, millions of low-income families who rely on the benefits are at risk of going hungry.
+This creates an immediate problem of food insecurity for vulnerable populations, forcing people to make impossible choices, like skipping meals or paying rent instead of buying food.
+While technology could help by connecting people to local resources like food banks or community kitchens via apps or websites, challenges like the digital divide—limited or no internet access, lack of devices, and low digital literacy—can prevent those most in need from using these tools.
+Privacy concerns would surface, as apps that collect user data could make sensitive information vulnerable to misuse.
+An effective solution would be a simple tool called "Community Canteen" that uses a combination of mobile app and text message alerts to notify people of local food pantry hours, free meal programs, and surplus food distribution events in their area.
+It would prioritize security by anonymizing user data and provide offline options like printable lists to ensure equitable access.